-Leadership Development
+Leadership development

-- 36. Visionary and creative leadership has rarely been more important given the challenges posed to the broader fight against HIV/AIDS and UNAIDS.
+- 37. Visionary and creative leadership has rarely been more important given the challenges facing UNAIDS and the struggle to end AIDS.
 To foster and cultivate these skills, UNAIDS has continued to invest in programmes for growth and leadership development. - 38.
-As part of the Executive Coaching Programme, 101 senior leaders within the - organization have completed a collective 379 hours of coaching to strengthen their leadership skills.
-Two cohorts of nearly 100 staff also completed the "Leading for Transformational Change" programme launched in collaboration with United Nations System Staff College ("UNSSC").
+As part of the executive coaching programme, 101 senior leaders within the Organization have completed a collective 379 hours of coaching to strengthen their leadership skills.
+Two cohorts of nearly 100 staff also completed the "Leading for Transformational change" programme launched in collaboration with United Nations (UN) System Staff College.
 This programme equips leaders to implement the UNAIDS mandate to ensure on-the-ground results from our work while navigating complex environments.
-Nearly 100% of participants positively reviewed the programme as enhancing their knowledge
+Nearly 100% of participants positively reviewed the programme as enhancing their knowledge of the vision, mission, and value proposition of UNAIDS and its contribution to the 2030 Agenda for Sustainable Development.

-"During my participation in the

-Executive Coaching Programme, I was

-able to strengthen my skills, particularly

-in strategic thinking, relationshipbuilding, and effective communication.
-I

-found the coaching sessions

-immensely helpful in developing a more

-balanced leadership approach and

-improving my team engagement skills."
+"During my participation in the Executive Coaching Programme, I was able to strengthen my skills, particularly in strategic thinking, relationship-building, and effective communication.
+I found the coaching sessions immensely helpful in developing a more balanced leadership approach and improving my team engagement skills."